whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - You have Sleep and Airplane fn keys -- Activate Sleep and Airplane fn keys
     - You want to get rid of the control buttons to nonexistent keyboard backlight -- Remap PS2
     - You want to try a different _OSI patch -- Replace XOSI patch
-    - You have installed Catalina Beta -- Check IOReg and remove SSDT-EC.aml

 ## Configure your own touchpad code